 Broadly speaking, the Nordic countries aren’t the biggest of the UK’s trade partners – and Finland is no exception.
-That is why the British Embassy is working to improve bilateral trade between the two countries, promote British business interests out there, and attract inward investment into the UK.
+But, if you believe the Brexit bluster, anything is possible now we’ve left the EU.

 And that’s where an international conference call comes in handy…

 How to set conference call between the UK and Finland

 Visit ConferenceCall.co.uk to get your free PIN before clicking on ‘Invite Participants’ to generate an email template into which you enter the time, date and subject of the proposed conference call.

 Choose UK and Finland dial-in codes, click ‘Copy this invitation’ and paste it into an email before sending it to up to 100 participants.

 At the allotted time participants dial the following numbers and enter your PIN:

 - UK participants dial 0843 373 0843 (landline)+44 843 373 0999 (when overseas)

 - Finland participants dial 0200-20303 (from landlines) or +44 843 373 0999 (from mobiles)